 Shai joined Tel Aviv University after serving as faculty at UC Berkeley and teaching at its MBA program from 2004 to 2011.
 He holds a PhD from NYU's Stern School of Business, and a BA in economics and LLB in law from Tel Aviv University.
-He is lawyer by training, did his law clerkship in one of leading Israeli law firms, and served as an economist in the Israeli Antitrust Authority.
+He is lawyer by training, did his law clerkship in one of the leading Israeli law firms, and served as an economist in the Israeli Antitrust Authority.

 Dr. Shai Levi